restic/restic/doc/040_backup.rst

 want to save the access time for files and directories, you can pass the ``--with-atime`` option to the ``backup`` command.

-Backing up full security descriptors on windows is only possible when the user has ``SeBackupPrivilege``privilege or is running as admin.
-This is a restriction of windows not restic.
+Backing up full security descriptors on Windows is only possible when the user has ``SeBackupPrivilege``privilege or is running as admin.
+This is a restriction of Windows not restic.
 If either of these conditions are not met, only the owner, group and DACL will be backed up.